-For less than the price of a fancy dinner, you can tour 12 of Singapore's most popular attractions, including the Singapore DUCKtours, the Singapore Flyer, the HiPPO River Cruise, several museums, and two walking tours through the most popular cultural neighborhoods.
+For less than the price of a fancy dinner, you can tour few of Singapore's most popular attractions, including the DUCK tour, the Singapore Flyer, the Singapore River Cruise, several museums, and two walking tours through the most popular cultural neighborhoods.

-If you're just in town for the day and want to do a quick tour of the city without spending hours at each attraction, the Singapore sightseeing tour pass allows you to pick and choose the stops you most want to visit.
+If you're just in town for the day and want to do a quick tour of the city without spending hours at each attraction, this self-guided tour allows you to pick and choose the stops you most want to visit.

-The 90-minute tour will take you on a journey past some of the most famous landmarks, including Merlion Park, Old Supreme Court and St. Andrew's Cathedral before bringing you to the Singapore Flyer, the world's largest observation wheel, so keep that camera primed and ready.
-Once you arrive at the Flyer, you'll spend the last half hour of the tour soaring high above the city and admiring panoramic views as far as the eye can see.
+The 60-minutes DUCK tour will take you on a journey past some of the most famous landmarks, including Merlion Park, Old Supreme Court and St. Andrew's Cathedral before bringing you to the Singapore Flyer, the world's largest observation wheel, so keep that camera primed and ready.
+Once you arrive at the Flyer, you'll spend half hour soaring high above the city and admiring panoramic views as far as the eye can see.